AdityaGupta1/mobycraft/README.md

-# moby-craft
+# mobycraft
-A Minecraft client-side mod to visualize docker containers in Minecraft.
+A Minecraft client-side mod to manage and visualize docker containers in Minecraft.